Servings: 8 Servings

 Instructions

-• Serve warm with tortilla chips and enjoy!
+• Serve warm with tortilla chips.
+Enjoy!

 Notes